How to Plan a Road Trip – The Definitive Guide 2023

 1. Check Tyre Condition and Pressures

-There is a minimum accepted safe tyre tread depth and this is roughly equivalent to the height of a match head or approximately 1.6mm.
+There is a minimum accepted safe tyre tread depth, roughly equivalent to the height of a match head or approximately 1.6mm.

-Maximum tyre inflation pressure values are indicated on the tyre and near the rim.
-The pressure value is represented in both kilopascals (kPa) and pounds per square inch (psi).
+Maximum inflation pressure values are indicated on the tyre and near the rim.
+The pressure value is represented in kilopascals (kPa) and pounds per square inch (psi).

-If you prefer to think of pressure in bars, then multiply the PSI value x 0.069.
-For an accurate reading of tyre pressure, test the air pressure before the start of a drive and when the tyres are cold.
+If you prefer to think of pressure in bars, multiply the PSI value x 0.069.
+For an accurate tyre pressure reading, test the air pressure before the start of a drive and when the tyres are cold.

 A pressure check roughly every 2 weeks is good practice.
-Just remember to replace the valve caps that you took off and don’t forget to check the spare tyre (if you have one).
+Just remember to replace the valve caps you took off, and don’t forget to check the spare tyre (if you have one).

 2. Check the Operation of the Car Jack

-Every vehicle has specific reinforced load points for the placement of the jack on the chassis.
-These locations are found behind the front tyres and forward of the back tyres but specific positions are included in the vehicle handbook.
+Every vehicle has specific reinforced load points for the jack placement on the chassis.
+These locations are found behind the front tyres and forward of the back tyres, but specific positions are included in the vehicle handbook.

 Car jacked up on a road trip